coreymckeon/woffl/README.md

 ```
 ### Pipe and Annulus

 The Pipe and Annulus class defines how large the tubing and casing are in the well.
-Currently only the tubing is defined for solving the jetpump performance.
+Currently only the tubing needs to be defined for solving the jetpump performance.
+Future work will incorporate the annular geometry to account for annular friction in the well.

 ```python
 from woffl.geometry import Pipe, Annulus